 ValidateTemplate

 This is the most basic test you can run on a CloudFormation template.
 ValidateTemplate is an action available on the CloudFormation API and will determine if the file provided is a valid JSON/YAML CloudFormation template.
-This command can be called locally using the AWS CLI and does require authentication against an AWS account in order to work successfully.
+Call the command locally using the AWS CLI and does require authentication against an AWS account in order to work successfully.

 Test Command: